-This paper in particular focuses on participation within Europol's European Cybercrime Center (EC3).
-EC3 provides many of Europol's base intelligence sharing and analysis functions specifically for the purpose of fighting cybercrime [8].
-With regards to technical provisions, the institution provides tools and technical analysis to aid in investigations against cybercriminal activity, such as malware analysis, technical capability development, and the ability to decipher passwords with some success [9].
-EC3 may also provide member states and member state police agencies with funding as well as educational support in the form of trainings and seminars [10].
-Finally, EC3 through Europol also holds relationships with private firms [11].
+This paper in particular focuses on participation within Europol's EC3, which provides many of Europol's base intelligence sharing and analysis functions, specifically for the purpose of fighting cybercrime[8].
+With regard to technical provisions, the institution provides tools and technical analysis to aid in investigations against cybercriminal activity, such as malware analysis, technical capability development, and the ability to decipher passwords with some success[9].
+EC3 may also provide member states and member state police agencies with funding as well as educational support in the form of training and seminars[10].
+Finally, EC3 (through Europol) also holds relationships with private firms[11].
 This paper refers to Europol and EC3 as the same entity (Europol) as Europol houses EC3, membership does not vary between the two, and Europol member states and EC3 staff have access to other Europol functions and vice-versa.